bruce-hill/bp/README.md

 See `man ./bp.1` for more details.

+## Tutorial

+Run `make tutorial` to run through the tutorial.
+It walks through some basic pattern matching.

 ## Grammar Files

 BP comes packaged with some pattern definitions that can be useful when parsing